pirogronian/LoveAudioTester/README.md

 Q: How I can add a source?

 A: From file item context menu.
-Altenratively, be sure desired file is active (showed above items tree) and go to Filepaths -> Sources -> New
+Altenratively, be sure desired file is active (showed above items tree) and go to main menu -> Sources -> New

 Q: Why I had to create source separately from loading a file?

 A: Because every file can have many sources with different settings.

-Q: How to use sources?
+Q: How to show details and controls sources?

-A: Click on it and go to Filepaths -> Sources -> Info, or vice versa.
-Yes, there will be easier way.
+A: Make sure there is selected main menu -> Windows -> Sources and click on it.

 Q: What's planned next?